Andy Rautins

-Andrew Jay Rautins (born November 2, 1986) is an American-born Canadian professional basketball executive and former player.
+Andrew Jay Rautins (born November 2, 1986) is an American-Canadian professional basketball executive and former player.
 He played college basketball for the Syracuse Orange and was drafted by the NBA's New York Knicks in 2010, with the eighth pick of the second round (38th overall).

 He was born in Syracuse, New York, in the United States, but is also a Canadian citizen and has played for the Canadian national team.
 He is the son of Leo Rautins, who also played for Syracuse and professionally, and is the former coach of the Canadian national team.

 High school career

 Rautins played on the 2004 Jamesville-Dewitt High School Class A state championship squad that went undefeated (29–0) after defeating St. Joseph's Collegiate Institute, 77–73 (OT) in the championship game.
 Rautins led the way with 19 points and seven rebounds.
 He was named first-team all-state and first-team All-CNY.